 Try to avoid things that trigger your symptoms.

 Use saline (salt water) to rinse your nasal passages once or twice a day.
 Then blow your nose.
 You can use:

 A saline nasal spray.
 It's easy and quick to use, and you can find it in any drugstore.

-A neti pot or bulb syringe to stream salt water into one nostril and out the other.
-[To make a saline rinse, add 1 teaspoon (5 millilitres) of salt and 1 teaspoon (5 millilitres) of baking soda to 2 cups (500 millilitres) of distilled water.]
+A neti pot or squeeze bottle to stream salt water into one nostril and out the other.
+[To make a saline rinse, add 1 teaspoon (5 mL) of non-iodized salt and 1 teaspoon (5 mL) of baking soda to 2 cups (500 millilitres) of distilled or boiled and cooled water.]

 Use a prescription or over-the-counter nasal medicine, as recommended by your doctor.
 Different types that might be helpful include antihistamine, corticosteroid, and decongestant sprays.

 If your doctor recommends medicine to relieve symptoms, make sure to take it exactly as prescribed.
 For example, take a decongestant spray for no more than 3 or 4 days.
 Longer use can make symptoms worse.
 Call your doctor if you think you are having a problem with your medicine.

 Current as of:

 Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Kathleen Romito MD - Family Medicine Donald R. Mintz MD - Otolaryngology